vburckhardt/markdown-llm-corrector/samples/landing-zone_corrected.md

 Terraform supports multiple ways to set input variables.
 For more information, see [Input Variables](https://www.terraform.io/language/values/variables#assigning-values-to-root-module-variables) in the Terraform language documentation.

 For example, you can add more VPCs by adding the name of the new VPC to the `vpcs` variable in the `variables.tf` file in your patterns directory.
+For more information, see the [Adding more VPCs](https://cloud.ibm.com/docs/containers?topic=containers-cbr&interface=ui#add-vpcs) section of Protecting cluster resources with context-based restrictions.

 ```
 vpcs  = ["management", "workload", "<ADDITIONAL VPC>"]
 ```

-You can get more specific after you use this method.
+You can get more specific after using this method.
 Running the Terraform outputs a JSON-based file that you can use in `override.json`.

 ### Customizing by using the override.json file

-The second approach is to utilize the `override.json` to create a fully customized environment based on the starting template.
+The second approach is to use the `override.json` to create a fully customized environment based on the starting template.
 By default, each pattern's `override.json` contains the default environment configuration.
 You can use the `override.json` in the respective pattern directory by setting the template input `override` variable to `true`.
 Each value in `override.json` corresponds directly to a variable value from this root module, which each pattern uses to create your environment.

-#### Supported Variables
+#### Supported variables

 Through the `override.json`, you can pass any variable or supported optional variable attributes from this root module, which each pattern uses to provision infrastructure.
 For a complete list of supported variables and attributes, see the [variables.tf](variables.tf) file.

-#### Overriding Variables
+#### Overriding variables

 After every execution of `terraform apply`, a JSON-encoded definition is output.
 This definition of your environment is based on the defaults for the Landing Zone and any variables that are changed in the `override.json` file.
 You can then use the output in the `override.json` file.